client retention

 As you develop a healthy customer relationship, it quickly becomes more personal as the time goes on.
 Your clients might get to know your employees a bit better, trust you more with their own business, and think about ordering more services.

 All this leads them to buy more from you every time they visit your website, or open your client portal.
-To back this claim up with data, let’s look at an Empirical Study published by Toptal, which shows that after a retention period of 18 months, the revenue increases.
+This claim can be backed up by The Importance of Customer Retention: An Empirical Study by Toptal, which shows that after a retention period of 18 months, the revenue increases.

 Lower churn